shobhitav/node-db-challenge/README.md

 - [1] Explain the difference between `Relational Databases` and `SQL`.

+      Relational Database is the database software itself, which manages storage, querying, updating, and, well, everything.
+Specifically, it uses a relational model of data, as the name suggests.relational database is the system, and SQL is the language used to interact with the system.

 - [2] Why do tables need a `primary key`?
       In order for a table to qualify as a relational table it must have a primary key.
         Primary key uniquely identify a record in the table.
 - [3] What is the name given to a table column that references the primary key on another table.

-      Foriegn key.
+       It is called a Foriegn key.A foreign key is a column or group of columns in a relational database table that provides a link between data in two tables.
+It acts as a cross-reference between tables because it references the primary key of another table, thereby establishing a link between them.

 - [ 4] What do we need in order to have a _many to many_ relationship between two tables.

        A middle table with composite ids.

 ## Minimum Viable Product